valentinaschueller/ece-scm-coupling/README.md

 ## Usage

+Before using the package, make sure to:

+1. Have an installed version of the AOSCM on your system, along with initial/forcing files for your experiment(s).
+2. Install the package in your environment, as described above.

 Tutorials:

 1. Configure and run a single experiment
-2. Change the coupling algorithm (parallel/atmosphere-first/ocean-first)
-3. Run a Schwarz Waveform Relaxation simulation
+2. Run a Schwarz Waveform Relaxation simulation